 Dr Geeta Lakshmi - Programme Leader

 Geeta joined the University of Lincoln in 2004 and has supervised and examined PhD students.
 She is a passionate teacher, researcher and practitioner and firmly believes that the three roles enhance and enrich each other.
 Geeta leads her programme and admin roles in a collaborative style.
-She has been mentoring and guiding junior and new colleagues with her international experience in the industry for over 30 years.School Staff List Make an Enquiry
+She has been mentoring and guiding junior and new colleagues with her international experience in the industry for over 30 years.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.